jinghuazhao/software-notes/overall/README.md

 ```
 for instance, as used in [VEP](../VEP).

-## Anaconda for Windows
+## Anaconda

-Note that conda is in D:/ProgramData/Anaconda2/Library/bin.
 To install intervaltree as required by depict,
 ```
 conda config --add channels defaults conda config --add channels conda-forge